AbrarHossainHimself/AbrarHossainHimself.github.io/content/_index.md

         • **[October'25]** Presented our work on Network Ingestion at USRSE in Philadelphia, Pennsylvania

-        • **[September'25]** Our work on Cross System Autotuning got accepted to SC'25 to be held in Edinburgh, Scotland
+        • **[September'25]** Our work on Cross System Autotuning got accepted to SC'25 to be held in St. Louis, Missouri

         • **[August'25]** Received eScience 2025 NSF Travel Grant